 After Joe is finished paying these loans and other living expenses each month he has almost no income left to spare.
 For that reason he puts almost no emphasis on saving for the future or investing.

 If he were to leave or lose his job today, he would have a difficult time making his monthly loan payments.
 Which could lead to the foreclosure or repossession of his homes and cars – or even worse, bankruptcy.

 The Balance Sheet Affluent often have substantial incomes, but with a high net worth.
 Their income is derived from assets and not by a career or profession like the employed or self-employed.
 They are typically business owners and investors.

 This group puts a greater emphasis on accumulating assets, and maintaining little to no amounts of consumer debt than the Income Affluent.
 And because they derive their income from their assets and have little debt, they are truly wealthy.
 If they were to stop working today, many could live many years off the income from their assets.

 Anna & Taylor are owners of numerous laundromats located in high traffic areas of the city.
 These laundromats have become abundantly profitable.
 And they have successfully systematized the business to the point where they no longer have to be involved in the day-to-day operations.

 They own used vehicles and live in a modest house in a nice neighborhood.
 They rarely use credit cards and have little to no consumer debt.
-Because of this they are able to save a large portion of their income, and reinvest it into their business, and other assets such as real estate.
+Because of this they are able to save a large portion of their income to reinvest into their business and other assets such as real estate.